kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

 All components listed in the test fields and/or method/constructor arguments annotated `@TestComponent` will be injected as dependencies within the test.
 Entire dependency container will be limited to just those components and their dependencies within the test.

+It is important that components within the test must be used by at least one [@Root component](container.md#root-component) that is also specified within the test.

 An example of a test where components are injected in fields:

 === ":fontawesome-brands-java: `Java`"